 Another very effortless but great tip for safeguarding online privacy is through draining out autofill option.

-This autofill option is usually automatically enabled on multiple browsers, which assists you in filling online forms and surveys.
+This autofill option is usually automatically enabled on multiple browsers.
+Which assists you in filling online forms and surveys.

 If you have ever noticed while filling online forms that some of your information is already filled in some boxes.

-In this way, hackers can easily track and collect, your data without letting you know that leads to risk your online privacy.
+In this way, hackers can easily track and collect, your data without letting you know that leads to risk your privacy.

-Go Hush-Hush While Browsers
+Go Hush-Hush While Browsing

 Hush-Hush means go undercover while browsing the internet.
 To do so, multiple browsers now offer an option for browsing with anonymity such as Google Chrome Incognito feature, DuckDuckGo, Ecosia, Brave browser, etc.

-Using these features will help you to keep yourself undercover and also have the opportunity to get the overall list of your browsing history (include where your personal data is used and which website is collecting your data) since Brave, DuckDuckGo and Ecosia won’t track your online activities.
+Using these features will help you to keep yourself undercover.
+And also have the opportunity to get the overall list of your browsing history (include where your personal data is used and which website is collecting your data).
+Since Brave, DuckDuckGo and Ecosia won’t track your online activities.

 Restrict You Clicks to HTTPS